Thursday, February 7th, 6~9pm

 Heart Spring Mountain

 Bennington Free Library

-We are thrilled to have an event with Robin MacArthur, author of Heart Spring Mountain, our favorite book of the year so far!
+We are thrilled to have an event with Robin MacArthur, author of Heart Spring Mountain!
 Here's Phil's review of her book:

 Heart Spring Mountain opens in the immediate aftermath of Tropical Storm Irene: swollen rivers and streams, shattered landscapes and ruined homes.
 Bonnie, drawn by the irresistible forces of nature on display, wanders the rain-drenched streets of a small Vermont town.
 She is last seen standing on a bridge looking out over the roiling river below.